Saqui12/shift-managment-api/README.md

 #  Management API - Entertainment Center

-This RESTful API was developed as a personal project to manage an entertainment center (such as sports courts, recreational halls, or game centers).
+This RESTful API was developed to manage an entertainment center (such as sports courts, recreational halls, or game centers).
 It focuses on backend best practices using modern .NET technologies and clean architecture.
 ## Key Features
 - **Resource Management**: Manage resources, availability, and bookings efficiently.
 - **Authentication & Authorization**: Secure access using JWT-based authentication.
-- **Error Handling**: Robust middleware for centralized exception handling.
+- **Error Handling**: Centralized exception handling.
-- **Logging**: Comprehensive logging for debugging and monitoring.
+- **Logging**: Logging for debugging and monitoring.
-- **API Documentation**: Interactive Swagger UI for exploring and testing API endpoints.
-- **Testing**: Ensures reliability and correctness of API functionality.
+- **Azure**: Depoyed in Azure.

 ## 🛠 Technologies & Tools